KU-CBMR/ml-notes/content/posts/07-linear-algebra-for-ml-expanded-fixed-numbered.md

 The approximation becomes blurrier, but the main content can remain recognizable.

-SVD has a special mathematical guarantee: among all rank-\(k\) matrices, truncated SVD gives the closest approximation under common matrix-distance measures.
+SVD has a special mathematical guarantee: among all rank-$k$ matrices, truncated SVD gives the closest approximation under common matrix-distance measures.

 The intuitive reason is:

-> If only \(k\) directions may be kept, the best choice is to keep the \(k\) strongest ones.
+> If only $k$ directions may be kept, the best choice is to keep the $k$ strongest ones.

 ---